 Keep in mind that inflation reports are lagging indicators.
 They report what has happened already.

-Inflation usually happens when an economy is growing quickly.
+Inflation is usually a by-product of an economy that is growing quickly.
 This is because demand for labor is high and that will tend to push up wages.
 Higher wages filter through to production costs, and business pass these costs on to consumers.

-Interest rates are the knob that central banks can use to control inflation.
+Interest rates are a lever that central banks can use to control inflation.
 Higher interest rates turn off the gas so to speak, making it more expensive for consumers and businesses to borrow and spend.

 How Inflation is Measured